Case Studies

 Eskom power stations

 TES has focused its initial deployments at South African coal-fired power stations where cooling-water challenges are acute.
-These sites face variable raw-water quality, high solids loading, biofouling and corrosion—conditions that make them ideal testing grounds for the TES approach.
+These sites face variable raw-water quality, high solids loading, biofouling and corrosion, making them relevant environments for structured technical evaluation of the TES approach.

 Eskom • Wet-cooled coal